Board of Trustees District 2

 View District Map

-Children Don’t Care How Much You Know … Unless They Know How Much You Care
+Children Donít Care How Much You Know Ö Unless They Know How Much You Care

 Mrs. Ernestine Pierce: Recipient of the 2014 Certified Staff Guiding Star Award.
 She was nominated for the Parents for Public Schools of Houston Guiding Star Award.
 Parents for Public Schools of Houston is a non-profit, non-partisan, non-sectarian 501(c)(3) organization run solely by volunteers.
 They have a proud 20 year history promoting parent leadership and school accountability.
 Since its inception, Parents for Public Schools of Houston has tirelessly worked with other non-profit groups and organizations to effectively advance causes and positions, which are in the best interest of all children, regardless of race, gender, religion or socio-economic status.

-Mrs. Pierce, along with her husband (Judge Frank P. Pierce), established a Young Father’s Mentor Program at Hall High School (Aldine ISD).
-The purpose if the program is to assist young father’s by proving support on fathering and parenting skills, network for employment opportunities, and learn about health issues confronting them.
+Mrs. Pierce, along with her husband (Judge Frank P. Pierce), established a Young Fatherís Mentor Program at Hall High School (Aldine ISD).
+The purpose of the program is to assist young fatherís by providing support on fathering and parenting skills, network for employment opportunities, and learn about health issues confronting them.

 Ernestine was a gubernatorial appointee (appointed by the late Governor Mark White) and served a five-year term on the Texas Rehabilitation Commission Board.
 She and her husband founded the Martin Luther King, JR Memorial Foundation (San Antonio, TX) which raised money for scholarships for deserving students.